Michle99/Full-Stack-React-Projects/README.md

 - Simple MERN Setup project
 - Building the Backend with Express, Node, and MongoDB

-The contents will be updated as projects are added.

 ### Getting Started
 Clone the repository to get started.